jthyer/2d-platformer/README.md

-# template-project
+# 2d-platformer
-Basic template project for making games with Love2D and Ogmo.
+Basic extensible 2d platformer engine in Love2D and Ogmo.

 To Do:
 - I want easy simple animation and sprite switching.
 This should be handled at the parent object level.
 Maybe asset.sprite should be tables containing frame and image speed data?